 Not every sickness is physical for Yorkie Poos.
 They have a range of emotional responses to situations, and some Yorkie Poos face traumatic events throughout their lives, which can contribute to lower mental wellbeing.
 From passing sadness to consistently lower moods and occasional exhaustion to constantly lethargic energy levels, there can be more going on behind the scenes with Yorkie Poos than meets the eye.

 Whether a Yorkie Poo is just having a day where they are less chipper than usual, or the little one is experiencing a steady decline in overall mood, Yorkie Poos can experience chemical imbalances in their brains, just like humans do.
-From generalized anxiety and depression to separation anxiety and stress-induced behavioral issues, Yorkie Poos can engage in behaviors typical of Obsessive-Compulsive Disorder as well.
+From generalized anxiety and

 The Difference Between Prescription Drugs and CBD Oil for Dogs